realworldocaml/book/en/runtime-memory-layout.md

 are for integer arithmetic using this tagged representation.
 Since the bottom bit is set, any operation on the integer has to shift the bottom bit right to recover the "native" value.
-The native code OCaml compiler generates efficient x86 assembly code in this case.
-It takes advantage of modern processor instructions to hide the extra shifts as much as possible.
-Addition and substraction are a single instruction, and multiplication is only a few more.
+The native code OCaml compiler generates efficient x86 assembly code in this case, taking advantage of modern processor instructions to hide the extra shifts where possible.
+Addition is a single `LEA` x86 instruction, subtraction can be two instructions, and multiplication is only a few more.

 </note>